Phenomenology of a singlet-doublet-triplet scotogenic framework: Results and discussion

 Similar features are observed for fermionic DM.
 While in the pure random scan, the prominent mass range would be around 700 to 900 GeV, two distinct peaks are observed when imposing the constraints.
 The first peak, situated around $1\,080$ GeV corresponds to doublet-dominated fermionic DM, while the second peak around $2\,300$ GeV corresponds to triplet-dominated DM.
 Both peaks correspond to co-annihilation regions, in the same way as explained for the scalar doublet above.
 In this case, the mass dependence of the cross-section is less pronounced, leading to higher mass ranges as compared to the scalar case.
 Moreover, the triplet containing more states than the doublet, the co-annihilation cross-section is increased in that case, needing a higher DM mass to obtain the same relic density of $\Omega_{\chi}h^2 \sim 0.12$.
 Again, this is visualised in right panel of Fig.\ \ref{Fig:relic_vs_MX1_Random}, where the fermionic DM points are indicated by blue (doublet) and black (triplet) colour.
 Let us finally notice that the doublet-dominated peak is exactly the same as the one observed and discussed in Ref.\ \cite{Sarazin:2021nwo}.

+It should be noted that the Sommerfeld effect has not been included in the present analysis.
+For scenarios where the masses of charged particles are close to the DM mass, the Sommerfeld effect could become relevant.
+However, as shown in Ref.\ \cite{Beneke:2020vff}, the resulting modification to the relic density is not expected to alter the final conclusions.
+Incorporating Sommerfeld factors into the computation of the relic density may lead to a shift in the peak observed in Fig.\ \ref{Fig:MassesDM}, but this would not impact the overall conclusions of this work.

-Finally, Fig. \ref{Fig:DirectDetection} provides information on the spin-independent cross section used for DM direct detection.
+Finally, Fig.\ \ref{Fig:DirectDetection} provides information on the spin-independent cross section used for DM direct detection.
 Note that four main peaks are observed, driving the cross section to lower values.
 Those peaks are similar to the ones observed Fig. \ref{Fig:MassesDM}, and correspond to the same mass range.
 The orange-dashed curves are the projections of the future limits of XENONnT \cite{XENONnT2020} and DARWIN \cite{DARWIN:2016hyl} experiments.
 The values from LZ experiment \cite{LZ:2022lsv} are used for the MCMC and is represented by the green-dashed curve.
 A large fraction of the points are not discarded by the future experiments.
 Moreover, the future limits do not give much information on the DM nature and the phenomenology of the model stays large.

-Note that we do not take into account constraint stemming from indirect detection, as their realistic numerical implementation is quite heavy in a framework involving several additional fields as concluded in Ref.\ \cite{Armand:2022sjf}.
+Note that our analysis does not include constraints stemming from indirect detection.
+We have, however, verified that the corresponding cross-sections remain below the corresponding limits given in Ref.\ \cite{Fermi-LAT:2016uux}.
+In conclusion, the indirect detection of dark matter does not affect the Likelihood and the results in this specific study.
+Note also that the realistic numerical implementation of indirect detection constraints in a framework involving several additional fields is quite heavy as concluded in Ref.\ \cite{Armand:2022sjf}.